-To sort out which vacuum sealers actually seal the best, we evaluated and compared close to a hundred different models, then picked out the products that we thought were the best.
-We then bought them all and tested them head-to-head to pick out our award winners.
-We split our testing process into four weighted rating metrics.
+To sort out which vacuum sealers perform the best, we evaluated and compared close to a hundred different models, then picked out the products that we thought were the best.
+We bought them all at full price and tested them head-to-head to pick out our award winners.
+We split our testing process into four weighted rating metrics, outlined below.

-The set of tests that make up this metric are the test, accounting for 40% of the final score for each vacuum sealer.
-To start off, we compared how long it took each product to actually vacuum and seal, using four different types of foods to assess performance.
+The set of tests that make up this metric accounted for 40% of the final score for each vacuum sealer.
+To start off, we compared how long it took each product to fully vacuum and seal, using four different types of foods to assess performance.

-The first food item that we tested out each sealer with was with four normal slices of store-bought white bread.
+The first food item that we tested with was four normal slices of store-bought white bread.
 We sealed the first end of each bag, then stacked up four slices of bread along the bottom seal and scored each product on the time it took for it to completely vacuum and seal each bag on its standard settings.

 Next, we timed how long it took each vacuum sealer to handle a cup of dried rice.
-We again awarded points on the overall time to remove the air from the bag and finish the second seal, though we did shake each bag quite a bit beforehand to ensure the rice packed in as compactly as possible.
+We again awarded points based on the overall time it took to remove the air from each bag and finish the second seal, though we did shake each bag quite a bit beforehand to ensure the rice was packed in as compactly as possible.

-Finally, we finished off our set of speed tests for this metric by sealing a pound of ground beef in each kitchen appliance.
+Finally, we finished off our set of speed tests for this metric by sealing a pound of ground beef.
 The meat was formed into an identical square patty for each vacuum sealer.

-Following the sealing performance of each product, we moved on to evaluating how easy each of these kitchen appliances is to operate.
-This accounts for 30% of the final score for each vacuum sealer.
+Following the sealing performance of each product, we moved on to evaluating how easy each of these kitchen appliances was to operate.
+This accounted for 30% of the final score for each vacuum sealer.

 First, we awarded points to products that had built-in storage for the roll of bags and a cutter.
-We found it much easier to get a cleaner cut much faster with a built-in cutter than the ones that did not, though using a separate paper cutter isn't that much worse.
+We found it much easier and faster to get a cleaner cut with a built-in cutter than without, though using a separate paper cutter isn't that much worse.
 We quickly abandoned scissors.

 For our third metric, we assessed how well each vacuum sealer did when tasked with sealing delicate food items.
-These tests account for 20% of the total score and we again used white bread as our primary test food item, though things like berries, crackers, and croissants were also used.
+These tests accounted for 20% of the total score and we again used white bread as our primary test food item, though things like berries, crackers, and croissants were also used.